-- "remuneration" means any salaries, wages, commissions, bonuses, fees, honoraria and dividends and any other monetary benefits other than the reimbursement of expenses and non-monetary benefits. - (2) Annually the senior financial officer must prepare a report separately listing the total amount of remuneration paid and expenses reimbursed by the First Nation to each councillor.
+- "remuneration" means any salaries, wages, commissions, bonuses, fees, honoraria and dividends and any other monetary benefits other than the reimbursement of expenses and non-monetary benefits. - (2) Annually the financial controller must prepare a report separately listing the total amount of remuneration paid and expenses reimbursed by the First Nation to each councillor.